BSDStudios/ethr/README.md

 Setup
 =====

-Data is extracted from your local `chaindata` folder using a running geth instance, see <https://github.com/ethereum/go-ethereum/wiki/Getting-Geth> for details.
+The package connects to either a Geth or Parity client running on a full Ethereum node via the JSON-RPC interface <https://github.com/ethereum/wiki/wiki/JSON-RPC>.

-note: ensure that you have added the `--rpc --rpccorsdomain localhost` options when initialising geth to ensure that the package can access the JSON-RPC API.
+Please enable the following flags for Geth and Parity respectively to ensure that they can access the client.

+-   Geth: `--rpc --rpccorsdomain localhost`
+-   Parity: `--jsonrpc-cors '*' --geth`

 Base Functions
 ==============